carnegie/hpc-example-jobs/README.md

 ## Overview

-This repository contains Carnegie HPC intro example code and scripts to help users get started with the following modules and softwares.
+This repository contains Carnegie HPC intro example code and scripts to help users get started with the following modules, softwares and Slurm job management techniques.

 - Anaconda
 - Astropy